Date: September, 2015

 By day, the dense tropical woods of Borneo were alive with birds and animals.
-Now, by night, all that remained was silence.
-Not the silence of the absence of life, but of an abundance of creatures lying in wait, watching two people in a small boat, rowing upstream by the light of a weak lantern and the blueish glow of a satellite GPS device.
+Now, by night, only silence remained.
+Not from the absence of life, but the silence of an abundance of creatures lying in wait.
+For each other, and for the two people in their small boat, rowing upstream by the light of a small lantern and the blueish shine of a satellite GPS device.

 She squinted as she checked the GPS for their position.
 It wasn’t all that accurate and even dimmed, its screen scorched her retinas, but right now it displayed coordinates close enough to where they needed to be.
 She nudged Rand.
 Without further prompting, her partner switched his oar to the other side of the boat and helped her row towards the right bank.

 Before long, the yellowish light of the bow lantern revealed vegetation, branches and vines instead of murky water.
 Chandra stared intently at the shadows just ahead of the light.
 It shouldn’t be long now before they reached—

 Her sharp hiss alerted Rand moments before their boat hit the tangle of dead branches hanging from the tree that had fallen into the river.
 In their circle of light, the dead, barkless trunk stood out against the surrounding darkness.
 Rand steered their boat through the maze, stopping twice to cut away a clinging branch with his machete, and then drove on to the muddy embankment that began some hundred feet further upstream.

 More liquid explosions echoed through the jungle as they jumped into the shallow water.
 Due to the lack of a jetty or mooring pole, they pulled the boat onto the riverbank.
 The bow lantern tilted a little under the incline, giving them a clear line of sight of this makeshift beacon, because beyond its light, the world seemed non-existent.